asmeurer/brown-water-python/docs/examples.md

 actually happen, for instance, if the `(row, col)` is inside whitespace that isn't tokenized.

-The first thing to check for is [`ERRORTOKEN`](tokens.html#errortoken).
-If an unclosed single quote (not multiline) string is encountered, that is, it is closed by a newline, like
+The first thing to check for is [`ERRORTOKEN`](tokens.html#errortoken) caused by an unclosed single-quoted string.
+If an unclosed single-quote (not multiline) string is encountered, that is, it is closed by a newline, like

 ```
 "an unclosed string